 2018, the Distance Education Coordination Council (DECC) and DADLAC

 agreed to hold one joint annual meeting to combine efforts and aid each

 DoD Instruction 1322.26 (“Distributed Learning”), describes the DADLAC’s

 - Promote distributed learning collaboration across DoD

 - Foster information and resource sharing to maximize ROI

-- Investigate emerging distributed learning capabilities for DoD utility
+- Investigate emerging distributed learning capabilities for DoD

 - Identify common deficiencies and recommend R&D priorities

 - Recommend updates to DoD Instruction 1322.26, when applicable